Skip to main content

 What led to the end of porn for me

 When I confronted him about it, he told me I was crazy and that it wasn’t a big deal.
-Though that break-up was one of the worst I had gone through, it was a good thing for me.
+Though that break-up was one of the worst I had gone through, it was good for me.

 What I did not expect was the full spectrum of harm that was done to me during this time.
-At this point, I was still involved with the website, though I had stopped doing the camgirl thing, I was still active on my other profile.
+At this point, I was still involved with the website.
+Though I had stopped doing the camgirl thing, I was still active on my other profile.

 Because the community of struggling women I had grown to know and relate to on this porn site seemed to all be searching for a place to belong and for someone to make them feel wanted, I had come to realize that it wasn’t healthy for me to be surrounded by that mentality all of the time.